 Our contractual obligations and commercial commitments principally include obligations associated with our outstanding indebtedness, interest payments, lease agreements and capital expenditures.
-We have no off-balance sheet arrangements.
-Our estimated future obligations as of October 31, 2022 include both current and long term obligations.
-We have a long-term obligation of \$375.0 million related to our Senior Notes due January 2026 (excluding discount for deferred financing costs).
-Under our operating leases, we have short-term obligations for payments of \$5.4 million and long-term obligations for payments of \$25.8 million.
-We have current obligations related to finance leases of \$0.1 million and a long-term obligation of \$0.2 million.
-We have a current obligation for our ABL Facility of \$52.1 million.
-Additionally, the Company was contractually committed for \$17.0 million of capital expenditures for purchases of property and equipment and these are expected to be paid in the next twelve months.
+We have no off-balance sheet arrangements except for our committed capital as discussed below.
+Our estimated future obligations as of October 31, 2023 include both current and long term obligations.
+We have a long-term obligation of \$375.0 million related to our Senior Notes due February 2026 (excluding discount for deferred financing costs).
+Under our operating leases, we have short-term obligations for payments of \$6.3 million and long-term obligations for payments of \$25.3 million.
+We have current obligations related to finance leases of \$0.1 million and a long-term obligation of \$0.1 million.
+We have a current obligation for our ABL Facility of \$19.0 million.
+Additionally, the Company was contractually committed for \$30.2 million of capital expenditures for purchases of property and equipment and these are expected to be paid in the next twelve months.